Government Law College, Mumbai: The Library

 From its humble origins in 1856, GLC's library has grown into one of the foremost law libraries in the country, housing more than 42,000 books.
 In addition to its extensive collection of books and law reports drawn from all over the world, the library has maintained and preserved rare books that are out of print, some of which cannot be found in any other library in India.
 The Library additionally features a dedicated Electronic Research Room (ERR) for student use.

 The Harilal J. Kania Memorial Library and Reading Room houses more than 42,000 books, including the original copy of the Indian Penal Code.

 In 1856-57 a collection of law books was purchased for the use of the students of the college at the suggestion of Mr. E.I.
 Howard, Bar-at-Law and the then Director of Public Instruction.

-But this could only be housed at the Native General Library at Dhobi Talao for the lack of space.
+But this could only be housed at the Native General Library at Dhobi Talao (now called the People's Free Reading Room and Library), for the lack of space.
 Eventually, in 1891, Government Law School and its Library were accommodated in Elphinstone College Building at Kalaghoda and on 13 July 1891, the Government sanctioned a grant of Rs.2,000/- for the purchase of furniture and other equipment for the Law Library.

 Every Principal in their own way tried to enrich the library in order to make it useful to the students as well as to the practitioners.
 During his tenure Dr. B. R. Ambedkar prevailed upon the Government to make an additional grant of Rs.
 1000/- which was sanctioned in 1936.

 The Harilal J. Kania Memorial Library and Reading Room on the third floor of the college has been a part of this college since 1952.

-This Reading Room was created from the Harilal J. Kania Memorial Fund, which was instituted to honour the memory of Sir Harilal J. Kania, the first Chief Justice of India and an ex-student of GLC.
+This Reading Room was created from the Harilal J. Kania Memorial Fund, which was instituted to honour the memory of Sir Harilal J. Kania, the first Chief Justice of India and an alumni of the college.
 This Reading Room can accommodate as many as 200 students at a time.

 The other two floors, i.e. the first and the second floors of the annex building, house various books on case law, many of which are more than a hundred years old.

 The library enjoys the distinction of being the archival repository of the Civil Procedure Code of the East India Company’s Courts in the presidency of Fort St. George, and the original copy of the Indian Penal Code as drafted by Lord Macaulay in the year 1886.